jaklau/aruodas-scraper/README.md

 ```

 ## Installation
+Your shell path should be at ```aruodas-scraper``` folder.

-Install requirements
+Install requirements.
 ```bash
 pip install -r requirements.txt
 ```
-If you want to have an aruodas-scraped package in your system
+If you want to have an aruodas-scraped package in your system,
 use the package manager pip to install ```aruodas-bot``` package.
 ```bash
 pip install .